shaundai/shaundaiblog/content/blog/creating-a-gatsby-blog.md

 Now you can check out your gorgeous new admin dashboard: `http://localhost:8000/admin`.

+2. Continue to make the blog your own by opening gatsby-config.js in your code editor.
+You'll find the default siteMetaData there; edit it to make it yours.

+Also, scroll down to the bottom to change the favicon (called icon) to something other than the Gatsby logo, and to make more customizations to the background color and name of your blog.

-Connect your blog to GitHub repo: In GitHub, create a new repo (make sure to give it the same name as your project).
+### Connecting your blog to GitHub repo:

+In GitHub, create a new repo (make sure to give it the same name as your project).
 You’ll push your code to GitHub by typing the below into your terminal:

 ```
 > git init